Watchable Wildlife - Natural Animal Habitats

 - Look above and below you.
 Animals occupy niches in all vertical and horizontal layers of a habitat.

 - Total silence can speak volumes.
-Animals may fall silent when a predator is passing through an area.
+Animals may fall silent or take refuge when a predator is passing through an area.

 Think like an Animal